Congressional Select Committee discusses current issues

 Iowa perspectives

-As the United States considers its relationship with China in the contest of food and agriculture, “we must do so strategically with a firm understanding of our country’s national and agricultural interests,” Shirbroun said.
+As the United States considers its relationship with China in the contest of food and agriculture, “we must do so strategically with a firm understanding of our country’s national and agricultural interests,” says Shirbroun, of Farmersburg.

 She noted that China has become the largest importer of soybeans in the world and the top export market for U.S. soy at nearly 30 million metric tons annually.

-“One in every three rows of soybeans you saw on the drive here today goes to China,” Shirbroun said.
+“One in every three rows of soybeans you saw on the drive here today goes to China,” Shirbroun says.

 So, how should the U.S. combat unfair trade practices and manage the relationship?

-He pointed out to the advancements of genetic gains over the last several years, pointing out the drought of 1988 where crops were decimated to the drought of 2012, where remarkable yields in soybeans and corn were strong.
-China, Cornelius says, wants that technology.
+Cornelius pointed out to the advancements of genetic gains over the last several years, pointing out the drought of 1988 where crops were decimated to the drought of 2012, where remarkable yields in soybeans and corn were strong.
+China, Cornelius says, wants that caliber of technology to make those same gains.

 “We’re blessed with amazing soil, knowledge and advancements,” he says, adding China is cognizant of American ingenuity and know-how.